 - Spring/Summer 2023: Phase 1 of community engagement to identify needs and mobility gaps

-- Summer 2023: Develop design alternatives to address community identified issues
+- Fall/Winter 2023: Develop design alternatives to address community identified issues

-- Summer/Fall 2023: Phase 2 of community engagement to review design alternatives
+- Spring 2024: Phase 2 of community engagement to review design alternatives

-- Fall 2023: Select preferred alternative and develop an implementation strategy
+- Summer 2024: Select preferred alternative and develop an implementation strategy

-- Winter 2023: Create the draft and final Plan
+- Winter/Spring 2025: Create the draft and final Plan

 Community Design Alternatives Workshop